CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/Admin/studio-hierarchy.md

 {{< figure src="/images/Studio Hierarchy.png" title="Studio Hierarchy" >}}

-Only flows with `Edit` permissions for the current user are displayed in the Studio Hierarchy grid.
+Only flows with [`Edit`][Edit] permissions for the current user are displayed in the Studio Hierarchy grid.

 ## Actions